Select region & language

 • determine and disclose the source of other minerals on request by ABB

 Our suppliers’ compliance with these requirements will be a key factor in our future sourcing decisions.
-All suppliers to ABB will be asked to join efforts to identify whether conflict minerals are used or supplied to ABB and, if so, to identify the country of origin.
+All suppliers to ABB will be asked to join efforts to identify whether conflict minerals and any other minerals of concern are used or supplied to ABB and, if so, to identify the country of origin.

 To understand ABB’s requirements, suppliers are strongly encouraged to review the following material:

-For detailed guidance on how to complete the Conflict Minerals Reporting Template (CMRT), you can also refer to the RMI guide on the RMI website/CMRT/Training.
+For detailed guidance on how to complete the templates, you can refer to the RMI guides on the RMI website: